 Can you remember seeing your dad cry (or any sad men for that matter?)

 It wouldn’t be that strange if you said ‘no’ or if you really had to dig deep to remember.
-Maybe it was at a wake, maybe a wedding.
+Maybe it was at a funeral.
 Was it hidden?
 Did he try to leave the room or fool you into thinking it was something else other than tears?
+(I once heard a guy tell his daughter, “Daddy’s sweating.”)

 For all the progress we’ve made in the world, it remains the traditional job of the man to remain strong and, somewhere along the way, remaining strong meant not shedding tears.